dboddie-canonical-work/disgorged-docs/snapcraft-and-extended-security-maintenance.rst

 When the snapcraft command is run, the provisioning of the ESM packages will be done seamlessly in the background.

-[details=Example output when specifying the UA token ]

 .. code:: no-highlight

    Launching a container.